 On some versions of Windows (including at least Windows 95, Windows 98, and Windows ME), there is no such thing as a privileged user.
 This means that any code executed with the privileges of any user can modify the registry key that lists the installed IMCs.
 However, this problem is not unique to the IF-IMC API.
 It's commonly known that running malicious code on such an operating system may result in complete compromise of the machine.
 The chances of such an attack can be reduced through best practices like well-patched software, strong host intrusion prevention, and antivirus protection.
 The TNC architecture supports and encourages such measures.
-Phase 1 TNC standards help ensure that these measures are in place.
-Phase 2 TNC standards will allow the TNCS to reliably and securely detect compromised machines through use of the TPM.
+IF-IMC helps ensure that these measures are in place.
+IF-PTS allows the TNCS to reliably and securely detect compromised machines through use of the TPM.
 But upgrading to a more secure version of Windows is also recommended.